KTKT: Adding an FM station

-In March 1954, the Wallaces put Tucson's first FM station on the air, KTKT-FM (99.5).
+In March 1954, the Wallaces put Tucson's first FM station on the air, KTKT-FM 99.5.

 Disappointed that classical music was not being heard in Tucson, Tom Wallace hired Jack Frakes, a drama teacher at Rincon High School, as KTKT-FM's first announcer and classical music programmer.
 KTKT-FM later changed its call sign to KFMM, standing for "FM on the Mountain" in anticipation of a move to Mount Bigelow that was never made.
 On Sundays, the two stations would simulcast to demonstrate something new: stereophonic sound on FM.
-The first stereo program in Tucson was on KTKT and KTKT-FM from 2 to 3 PM Sundays, played from the FM studio; the AM and FM stations broadcast separate audio channels.
+The first stereo program in Tucson was on KTKT and KTKT-FM from 2 to 3 p.m.
+Sundays, played from the FM studio; the AM and FM stations broadcast separate audio channels.

 Frequency move

 Wallace made plans to move KTKT to a lower frequency which would give it a wider coverage area.
 He wanted to reach more Southern Arizona listeners who were moving to the suburbs.
 In 1958, KTKT moved to 990 kHz, with 10,000 watts of power and a directional antenna system, but because 990 AM is a clear channel frequency, it had to be a daytimer, only operating from sunrise to sunset.
 Engineer Nat Talpis supervised construction of two towers, located off West Grant Road near Silverbell, where the KTKT studios were located for many years.

 Within minutes after KTKT signed off 1490 AM, a new station, KAIR signed on and continued playing the music which the audience was used to hearing on 1490.
-(In fact, KAIR had alleged that KTKT took too long to change frequencies.)
+(KAIR had alleged that KTKT took too long to change frequencies.)
 Harold Peary, known to network radio audiences as The Great Gildersleeve, was one of the KAIR owners; while in Hollywood, he taped voice tracks for his new station which were mailed to Tucson for broadcast.
-On its new home at 990, KTKT was nicknamed "Color Channel 99."
+On its new home at 990, KTKT was nicknamed "Color Channel 99".
 Wallace formally transferred KTKT ownership to the new Copper State Broadcasting Corporation, though it remained in the hands of the Wallace family.
 Tom Sr. was the boss, Tom Jr. handled engineering, and George Wallace also was an executive.

 Top 40 music

 When the AM station's ratings declined, Wallace hired a young Frank Kalil to do the programming, moving KTKT to a Top 40 sound.
 Kalil programmed the new rock and roll "Color Radio" style music and news format which quickly moved daytimer KTKT into Tucson's number one spot, where it remained into the early 1980s.
 From 1956 to 1966, Frankie Kalil was considered the "voice" of Tucson radio.

-KTKT once broadcast games of the Tucson Sidewinders and Tucson Toros minor league baseball teams.
+KTKT once broadcast minor league baseball games of the Tucson Sidewinders and Tucson Toros.
 In 1960, the Wallaces applied to begin operation at night with 1,000 watts.